 .5

-Rhodolites can also show color shift under incandescent light, but no clear color change as seen in Color Change Garnets that have purple color and refractive indices similar to Rhodolite.
+Rhodolites can also show color shift under incandescent light, and these gems can be mistaken for Color Change Garnets that have purple color and refractive indices similar to Rhodolite.
+The purer purple color of Color Change Garnets can separate them from Rhodolite.
 However, such color differences may not always be obvious, and visual distinctions between Rhodolite Pyrope, purple Pastel Pyrope and purple Color Change Pyrope can at times be difficult and subjective.

 38 8